tuck-shop/checklist-going-live/README.md

 - [ ] Check any .htaccess files aren't ruining the world
 - [ ] Check the assets are coming from the correct AWS Bucket
 - [ ] Check sitemaps aren't being generated for entries we dont want
+- [ ] Switch from non-cdn to CDN on spaces if using

 ## 5. Server, DNS & Services